pyralog/pyralog/ARCHITECTURE.md

-# DLog Architecture
+# Pyralog Architecture

-This document provides a deep dive into DLog's architecture, design decisions, and implementation details.
+This document provides a deep dive into Pyralog's architecture, design decisions, and implementation details.

 ## Table of Contents